wdi-sg/activerecord-intro/readme.md

 > The `models/artist.rb` file will contain the class definition for the Artist class that will represent the artists table in SQL

-> by convention we always name our model file names singular
+> **Note**: by convention we always name our model file names singular

 #### The `Gemfile` - an aside

-A Gemfile is a file we create which is used for describing gem dependencies for Ruby programs.
+A `Gemfile` is a file we create which is used for describing gem dependencies for Ruby programs.
 Allows for easier collaboration of apps.
 TLDR: Take someone's code, use it in your program.

 We stand on the shoulders of giants.
 Oh there's code for that? yoink.